juanpc2018/Kurzweill-K2000RS-Sampler/README.md

 both screens fail. </br>

 Akai Floppy drive is Brand Name </br>
-Kurzeill floppy seem OEM / Generic </br>
+Kurzweil floppy seem OEM / Generic </br>
 both can be replaced with Gotek + Flash Floppy FW or Gotek + HxC FW </br>

-Kurzeill OS had many updates over the years, </br>
+Kurzweil OS had many updates over the years, </br>
 problem is that there is 2 versions of the Board  </br>
 Early / Late, identified with different letters at Boot time, </br>
 or opening machine and see J on the Eproms when Screen does Not work. </br>